You Can’t Grow Seeds…By Feeding Weeds!

 As you move through your day at home, whether interacting with a toddler or a teen, you are often just moving with life.
 In doing so, we give little thought to the role and power of our attention.

 Yet, your attention is like water.
 You are feeding either the weeds…or you are watering the seeds (with your attention to them).

 This is critical to understand.
-If you child complains repeatedly about your cooking, their teacher, their homework or even their brother…notice what usually happens.
+If your child complains repeatedly about your cooking, their teacher, their homework, or even their brother…notice what usually happens.
 If you are like most of us, you instinctively react, and likely provide some feedback.

 This is no big deal…UNLESS you notice that this has started to become a negative habit.
 They repeat similar complaints, and you react with similar comments.

 - They say, “I hate peas.”
 Mom says, “They are good for you.
 Eat them.”

 - They say, “Homework is stupid.”
 You say, “You have to do it.
 Stop complaining.”

 - They say, “I can’t.”
 Dad says, “Of course you can.”

 Each child’s comment is a weed.
 Why?
 Because we don’t want them in our homes